CarInsurance.com Insights

 To determine this, start with your car’s actual cash value, or ACV.
 Next, compare the ACV with your annual premium payment.

 If you totaled your car and the payout would be $3,000, and you’re paying around $800 a year for comprehensive and collision, it might not be worth it.
-But if the payout is $15,000, it would be.
+But if the payout is $15,000 and you’re paying $800 a year for insurance, it would be worth it.

 What is full coverage auto insurance?